 You might be given a list of the competencies before the day, so take your time to familiarise yourself with how you'll be assessed.

 The upside is that these are all skills that most employers want.
-So, even if you don't make it past this assessment centre, you can use this experience to work on showing these skills off in the future!
+Even if you don't make it past this assessment centre, you can use this experience to work on showing these skills off in the future.

 If you sign up to a graduate recruitment agency, they'll also be able to give you tips and tricks for passing an assessment day – often with specific advice for different companies.